-1.3 DATA SOVEREIGNTY AND MĀTAURANGA MĀORI
+1.3 MĀORI DATA SOVEREIGNTY AND MĀTAURANGA MĀORI

 For Māori and Indigenous people worldwide, data is a taonga - something that is highly prized.
 And there is growing concern among Indigenous communities that the use of their data by external parties could lead to stigmatisation and further economic, cultural, and physical harms.
 Additionally, without clear frameworks and guidance, the increased adoption of AI could exacerbate existing inequities or create new harms.
 The Global Indigenous Data Alliance (GIDA) provides an international forum for Indigenous peoples to collectively progress their data sovereignty and governance goals.
-As a first step, GIDA has published its CARE Principles (standing for

-For Māori and Indigenous people worldwide, data is a taonga - something that is highly prized.
+As a first step, GIDA has published its CARE Principles (standing for Collective benefit, Authority to control, Responsibility and Ethics) to provide the first international framework for the ethical use of Indigenous data [13].
+In Aotearoa New Zealand, Te Mana Raraunga, the Māori Data Sovereignty Network, advocates for Māori rights and interests in data, underpinned by Te Tiriti o Waitangi and the UN Declaration on the Rights of Indigenous Peoples (UNDRIP).
+The guiding principles for Māori data sovereignty - that Te Mana Raraunga promote - are described in their charter document [14].
+To support the operationalisation of Māori data sovereignty principles, members have developed a Māori Data Audit Tool [15].